seanorourke7/RPSLS/README.md

 ### Accessibility

-All images have aria labels with descriptive text.
+All buttons with images have aria labels with descriptive text.
 The font and colour scheme work well and accessability on lighthouse is 100%.
 ![Lighthouse](/assets/images/readme/lighthouse.png)